Basic-Data-Infrastructure/developer-portal/cookbook-recipes.md

 ### Consumer makes call without pre-authorization

-As Service Consumer, call the API of a Service Provider without being pre-authorized by an Authorization Registry.
+As Data Consumer, call the API of a Service Provider without being pre-authorized by an Authorization Registry.
 It is recommended to check the adherence status of the Service Provider first with the Association Register.
 The Service Provider may try to obtain authorization at a Authorization Register, or it may try to authorize you in an ad hoc way.

 ```
 let party = lookupParty(SP_EORI, YOUR_CLIENT_EORI);